Saxo review 2026: is it the best European broker for you?

 Final verdict: is Saxo worth it in 2026?

 Saxo is one of the most institutionally solid retail brokers in Europe.
-Three European banking licences, A- credit rating with stable outlook, SIFI status in Denmark, and Swiss majority ownership via J. Safra Sarasin form a profile that is genuinely hard to match in the European retail space.
+A Danish banking licence with EU branches passported from it, a Swiss banking licence, an A- credit rating with stable outlook, SIFI status in Denmark, and the move to full Swiss ownership under J. Safra Sarasin form a profile that is genuinely hard to match in the European retail space.
 The 2024-2025 pricing overhaul has eliminated most of the historical cost disadvantages, the SaxoInvestor and SaxoTrader platforms are excellent, and the stock lending program adds a meaningful income stream for long-term holders.

 That said, Saxo is not the right broker for every European investor.
 The answer depends on three questions: